clasen/WhisperMix/README.md

   .catch(error => console.error(error));
 ```

+### ⏱️ Long Audio Processing

+WhisperMix automatically handles long audio files by splitting them into smaller segments if they exceed 15 minutes in duration.
+This process is transparent to the user:

+The segmented transcriptions are automatically merged into a single result, ensuring a smooth experience when working with content of any length.

 ### 🚦 Bottleneck Configuration

 WhisperMix uses Bottleneck for rate limiting.
 You can configure the Bottleneck settings when initializing WhisperMix: